What to Stream: Vanessa Kirby, Maroon 5, Madden NFL 26, Alicia Silverstone and 'The Chicken Sisters'

 New music to stream from Aug.
 11-17

 — Clifford Antone opened Antone’s, one of the most storied music venues in Austin, Texas, with an inaugural performance by the King of Zydeco, Clifton Chenier in 1975.
 In the decades since, Antone’s has become the stuff of mythology; a performance space that embraces its history and looks towards its future.
-On Friday, a new box set from New West Records seeks to celebrate Antone’s legacy with “Antone’s: 50 Years of the Blues.”
+A new box set out Friday from New West Records seeks to celebrate Antone’s legacy with “Antone’s: 50 Years of the Blues.”

 — AP Music Writer Maria Sherman